 Watch a playlist of behind the scenes action.

 Finally, in March, 2021, against the odds and with a great feeling of accomplishment, I completed the first two acts of the trilogy!
-They premiered on YouTube in April.
+They premiered live on YouTube in April.

 BEACHHEAD is a juxtaposition of the atrocities of war and the lost innocence of playing war; it is the culmination of my life long affection for war films and toy soldiers.